-SUNY Fredonia is committed to providing excellence in education.
+The State University of New York at Fredonia is committed to providing excellence in education.
 To this end, the Faculty, both as individual educators and corporately as members of departments/schools, is continually evaluating academic programs as part of an ongoing review of their effectiveness in delivering the best educational opportunities for our students.
 As an integral part of this process, each department/school takes the opportunity every five years to reflect on the current state of its programs.
 In cooperation with Administration, and with the aid of external colleagues, the department/school assesses the strengths and challenges of its programs, and engages in long-term planning for the future.
-Together with Administration, they formulate an action plan designed to improve program effectiveness, with the commitment of the necessary resources as budgetary constraints will allow, and in congruence with University strategic planning.
-A summary report of the findings and actions of this periodic review is presented to the University Senate.
+The department will formulate an action plan designed to improve student learning and other areas in need of improvement.
+The department will work with academic leadership to ensure alignment with the institution's priorities, planning and resource allocation.
+A summary report of the findings and actions of academic program reviews will be presented annually to the University Senate by the Provost.